I have decided to create a subscription for my volatility trading strategy.

 A site that no longer updates its blog (volatility made simple) once tracked a more rudimentary strategy that I wrote about several years ago.
 I was particularly pleased with the results of that vetting, and recently have received input to improve my system to a much greater degree, as well as gained the confidence to invest live capital into it.

-In the backtest from April 20, 2008 through the end of 2016, the system made 187 transactions in XIV (both buy and sell), 160 in ZIV, and 52 in VXX.
+In the backtest from April 20, 2008 through the end of 2016, the conservative system made 187 transactions in XIV (both buy and sell–XIV will be replaced going into March 2018), 160 in ZIV, and 52 (46 in the updated variant of the strategy as of Feb.
+5, 2018) in VXX.
 Meaning over the course of approximately 9 years, there was on average 43 transactions per year.
-In some cases, this may simply be switching from XIV to ZIV or vice versa.
+In some cases, this may simply be switching from XIV (to be replaced as of Feb.
+5, 2018) to ZIV or vice versa.
 In other words, trades last approximately a week (some may be longer, some shorter).

-Signals will be posted sometime between 12 PM and market close (4 PM EST).
+Trades I take will be posted sometime between 10 AM and market close (4 PM EST).
 In backtesting, they are tested as market on close orders, so individuals assume any risk/reward by executing earlier.

 How often is this system in the market?

-About 56%.
+For the conservative system, about 56%.
 However, over the course of backtesting (and live trading), only about 9% of months have zero return.
+The aggressive system is in the market a little more, at 62%.

 What are the distribution of winning, losing, and zero return months?